UltraSuite/ultrasuite-doc/docs/download.md

 If you are familiar with `rsync`, you can skip ahead and merely glance at the typical commands.
 All flags commonly used with the tool should be applicable to this scenario.
 See the [man page](https://linux.die.net/man/1/rsync) for further details.

 If you are not familiar with `rsync`, you should be aware that, if you have a version of the data on your disk, `rsync` will **synchronise** your local data with the latest version of UltraSuite.
 If there are changes to the UltraSuite repository, your data will be overwritten with those latest changes.
 A useful flag to use with the tool is `--dry-run`, which will simulate the synchronisation process.

+Because the repository is quite large (**380 GB**), please make sure you have enough space on your disk.
+Alternatively, go through these instructions and download only a subset of the data for which you have space for.